Orion00/startup/public/notes.md

 -Deckbuilding eventually (stealing DB from someone who has scanned all 2,000 cards)

 TODO:
--Add all images for themes (make hand images smaller, get color tentacle) -Make cursor change for theme
+-Add all images for themes (make hand images smaller, get color tentacle) (add Butter's cat paw of Ulthar) -Make cursor change for theme
 -Get a better favicon (crop CthulhuBusiness?
 Have Phoenix or I draw one?)
 -Find new font family